starkiller17/last.fm-surfer/README.md

 *You can find the documentation to use last.fm API on https://www.last.fm/es/api*

+# Requirements
+- Pull data from an API.
+- Display the data on the front-end.
+- You can also take a look to your last searches.

-Thanks for checking this project! :)
+Thanks for taking the time to have a look on this project! :)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.0.